 Bruce Kulick: Probably about four or five years ago?
 Then the other band was Marky Ramone.
 So, he did a set of Ramones songs.
 Then there was a European band that I don’t remember the name of, but they were kind of progressive Jethro Tull or something.
 But they had a following.
 So, I had one, one night.
 It was a four-day thing, but there were three nights of entertainment.
 Okay.
 Lots of cover bands and stuff.
 It was fun.
-On my night, the weather was crazy, but that was my first cruise, and then I got it.
+The weather was crazy on my night, but that was my first cruise, and then I got it.
 I was kind of like; I didn’t know what to expect before that.

-Was it kind of the same type of cruise how the KISS Kruise was, I mean, the boat stopped on the Islands, and there were tons of all kind of activities all the time?
+Was it kind of the same type of cruise how the KISS Kruise was?
+I mean, the boat stopped on the Islands, and there were tons of all kinds of activities all the time?

-In my opinion these KISS Kruises, they are a kind of continuation of the KISS Konventions, what the band did in the mid-90s.
+In my opinion, these KISS Kruises are a kind of continuation of the KISS Conventions, what the band did in the mid-90s.
 Do you agree with me about that?

-Bruce Kulick: Right, but you’re not the only one though.
+Bruce Kulick: Right, but you’re not the only one, though.
 When I did the meet and greet on the cruise, it was more than three hours, and there were… I know visitor passes.
 When they show you the pass, it says was how many times you have been on the Cruise.
 I was shocked at how many of them, how many people had been there almost every time.
 I totally get it.
 I do.
 So, what can I say?
 I think it’s brilliant and it was about time.
-Of course, they invited me, and I think in some ways, they’ve now re-invented something that needs fresh things.
+Of course, they invited me, and I think they’ve now re-invented something that needs fresh things in some ways.
 That’s kind of how they reached out to me.
 The idea that Paul had for the panel was brilliant.
-In a way that’s like an expo.
+In a way, that’s like an expo.
 We talked about it earlier, that you didn’t know what it would be or whatever.
 But I just hope, I can only see them sustaining us, and I hope I’ll have another opportunity.

 PREPARING FOR THE KRUISE

-The set-list that you played on the Cruise, it was absolutely brilliant, and many fans went crazy about it.
+The set-list that you played on the Cruise was absolutely brilliant, and many fans went crazy about it.
 There were so many deep cuts and songs which were never played live before.
 It was something that the fans were after for, I’m sure!